fleetdm/fleet/articles/fleet-4.37.0.md

 _Available in Fleet Premium and Fleet Ultimate_

-Fleet is excited to beta the Vulnerability dashboard, which focuses on actionable data for security and IT teams..
+Fleet is excited to beta the Vulnerability dashboard, which focuses on actionable data for security and IT teams.
 The dashboard will feature the ability to pin priority Common Vulnerabilities and Exposures (CVEs) and set approved Operating System versions.
 These features offer a straightforward way to monitor and ensure patch compliance across multiple teams, echoing Fleet's emphasis on 🟠 Ownership and efficient execution of tasks.

 The dashboard is designed to facilitate cross-team reporting of vulnerability information, fulfilling a crucial user story: As a member of the security and IT team, the dashboard enables the tracking and reporting of vulnerabilities to ensure that all teams meet compliance standards.
 This aligns with Fleet's value of 🟣 Openness, encouraging transparent information sharing within the organization.